MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_10_Managing_Microsoft_365_services_with_PowerShell.md

 ### Task 1: Connect to Microsoft Teams

-1. To install the SharePoint Online Management Shell, in the **Windows PowerShell** console, enter the following command, and then select Enter:
+1. To install the Microsoft Teams PowerShell Module, in the **Windows PowerShell** console, enter the following command, and then select Enter:

    ```powershell
    Install-Module MicrosoftTeams